eclipse-sumo/sumo/docs/web/docs/Simulation/Emergency.md

   blue light device.
 A blue light device indicates that the emergency vehicle is driving with special rights (using blue flashing light and sirene).
-All vehicles in front of the emergency vehicle in a distanc of 25 meters are driving to sides of the edges.
+All vehicles in front of the emergency vehicle in a distanc of 25 meters (configurable with **--device.bluelight.reactiondist**) are driving to sides of the edges.
 Only the emergency vehicle is able use this virtual middle lane.
-After the emergency vehicle has passed the vehicles they are driving like a normal vehicle again (with the same lateral Alignement).
+After the emergency vehicle has passed the vehicles resume normal driving (with their previous  lateral Alignement).
   Additionally, the emergency vehicle with the bluelight device is able to violate red traffic lights.
 - Disregarding right-of-way and traffic lights: This is supported by